BCG Vaccinations and TB testing at CityDoc

 16) Can my child have the BCG vaccine if they are allergic to egg?

-The BCG can be given to individuals with egg allergy, latex (rubber) allergy and penicillin allergy, as it does not contain these ingredients.
+The BCG can be given to individuals with egg allergy, latex (rubber) allergy, as it does not contain these ingredients.
 For other allergies, please discuss with the doctor during the consultation, who will check the ingredients to ensure it is safe to administer.
 All our clinicians are trained in the management of severe allergic reactions on adults and children and have adrenaline on site.

 17) Does the BCG vaccine contain animal products?